Sustainable Forest Management

 - The number of people employed directly in the forestry and logging sector averaged 2,800 between 1998 and 2017.

-- Employment opportunities have mostly arisen in rural Ireland, contributing €2.3 billion in 2012 to the Irish economy (DAFM, 2017).
+- Employment opportunities have mostly arisen in rural Ireland, contributing €2.3 billion in 2012 to the Irish economy (DAFM, 2020).
 Forests also play an important role in employment across other sectors of the economy.
 For example, public forest clear fell peaked between 2001 and 2007, coinciding with a peak in domestic construction activity.
-A downturn of direct employment in the wood-processing subsector has however, been seen since the economic recession in 2008.

-- Coillte, the semi-state body with responsibility for forestry, has an open forest policy, providing access to their forest for an estimated 18 million visits to State forests annually.
-Nearly 389,356 ha or 53.2% of Irelands forest area, mainly under Coillte, is in public ownership.
+- Coillte, the semi-state body with responsibility for forestry, has an open forest policy, providing access to their forests.
+Approximately 29 million visits to forests occur annually in Ireland, of which public forests make up a significant number of these visits.

 Upload to this page